dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 You will need to install oid-agent

-On the VM for this tutorial it was needed to instal epel
+On the VM for this tutorial it was needed to install epel

 > dnf config-manager --set-enabled crb
 >